Skam (TV series)

-Skam (stylized as SKAM; /no/; English: Shame) is a Norwegian teen drama streaming television series about the daily life of teenagers at the Hartvig Nissen School, a gymnasium in the wealthy borough of Frogner in West End Oslo and Norway's oldest high school for girls.
-It was produced by NRK P3, which is part of the Norwegian public broadcaster NRK.
+Skam (stylized as SKAM; /no/; English: Shame) is a Norwegian teen drama series, created by Julie Andem for NRK P3.
+It follows the daily life of several teenagers who attend the Hartvig Nissen School, a gymnasium in the wealthy borough of Frogner in Oslo.

-Despite no promotion ahead of its 2015 launch, Skam broke viewership records.
-Its premiere episode is among the most-watched episodes in NRK's history, and by the middle of season two, it was responsible for half of NRK's traffic.
-With season three, it broke all streaming records in Norway, along with viewership records in neighboring countries Denmark, Finland and Sweden, and attracted an active international fanbase on social media, where fans promoted translations.

-The series ended with its fourth season in 2017, reportedly due to high production stress.
+Despite little promotion ahead of its 2015 launch, Skam broke multiple viewership records in Norway.
+The first episode of season one is among the most-watched episodes in NRK's history, and Skam was responsible for half of NRK's online traffic by the release of the second season.
+With season three, the show had broken all streaming records in Norway, along with viewership records in neighboring countries Denmark, Finland, and Sweden.
+The show also attracted a significant international fanbase on social media, where fans reuploaded episodes of the show to other platforms with translated captions.
+It ended with its fourth season in 2017, and spawned multiple international adaptations.